TheSandDog/Decalang/README.md

 **3- I have worked before in projects similar to this.**

-- If everything above seems familiar to you.
-You can contact @TheSandDog to contribute to the project
+<font color="green">If everything above seems familiar to you.
+You can contact @TheSandDog to contribute to the project</font>